chagasVinicius/blake/README.md

 In <http://localhost:8888>, you w:will find a jupyter notebook application, with a example notebook with how it is possible to access the storage using DuckDB.

 It is also possible to use DuckDB in the Metabase application (<http://localhost:3030>) and using the DuckDB plugin installed, it is possible to run queries and create visualizations in the same way as the notebook example.

-#### Handling Errors

-* In/OutIn
-  In the current version, we check if the API contract contains the expected keys based on our previous analyses.
-This check ensures that the expected keys are still present but does not trigger an alert if new keys are added.
-A failure is emitted only if the API contract is missing keys.
-This approach was chosen to guarantee that the pipeline will not behave abnormally in the event of missing keys.

-#### Evolutions

-The project can evolve into a more robust design with the addition of several features.

-* Improve ingestion using specialized tools such as [DLT](https://dlthub.com/blog/dlt-dagster).
-The idea is to add a tool focused on the ingestion process, delegating the responsibility of checking contracts and automatically handling changes.
-* Improve model schema definitions and evolutions using [DBT](https://docs.dagster.io/integrations/libraries/dbt)to better handle schema changes and data lineage.
-Dagster's design already supports this by naming assets after the data they materialize, but incorporating a tool specifically for schema management will further enhance the pipeline.
-* Logging and monitoring using tools like [Metaplane](https://www.metaplane.dev/) or [ATLAN](https://atlan.com/) to simplify access to data quality insights and downstream impact analysis.